Wdym12/Succint-Games-Coin-Flip/README.md

-Hello I'm making simple Coin Flip Game for Succint but still not deploying SP1 program into the game Try it here https://succint-games-coin-flip.vercel.app/
+Hello, I'm making a simple Coin Flip Game for Succint but still not deploying SP1 program into the game

+Try it here

+https://succint-games-coin-flip.vercel.app/